MartinBraaten/MartinBraaten/README.md

 My name is Martin!
-I am currently studying for my bachelor's degree in information technology at NTNU.
+I am currently studying for my bachelor's degree in informatics at NTNU.

 - 📫 How to reach me: martin.isaksen@live.no